 How to Enter Store Receipts Into QuickBooks?

 If you wish to track sales via QuickBooks, you can record store receipts.
-However, you should also maintain all the receipts for each sale despite recording it into QuickBooks.
+However, you should also maintain all the receipts for each sale despite recording them into QuickBooks.
 The main advantage of recording store receipts in QuickBooks is that you can create reports using them.

 To enter store receipts into QuickBooks, follow the steps provided below:

-- In QuickBooks, Select Enter Sales Receipts under the Customers menu.
+- In QuickBooks, select Enter Sales Receipts under the Customers menu.

 - Select Daily Sales Summary from the template list.